 User-generated content takes social media content to the next level, with customers promoting your business for you.
 Many brand-focused hashtags can be great sources of user-generated content.
 Fans of your brand take photos of themselves with your products, and you can repost the best onto your page.
 Followers love to engage for the chance to get featured, and they’re also interested in the creative photos taken by other people.

-Adobe’s multiple social media pages utilise hashtags for users of their products to share creations, including #CreativeCloud_Breathe and #CreateYourStory.
+Adobe’s multiple social media pages utilize hashtags for users of their products to share creations, including #CreativeCloud_Breathe and #CreateYourStory.
 These hashtags create ready-made content for the social media accounts, but they also showcase what Adobe’s programs are capable of.
 From geometric graphics to imaginative illustrations to breathtaking photography, the user-generated content from Adobe sells the product itself.

 3. Make Your Content Super Shareable